California flood sweeps cabins, cars down coastal canyon

 A swollen creek lifted five cabins off their foundations at midmorning and swept 22 vehicles down El Capitan Canyon in Santa Barbara County, fire Capt.
 Dave Zaniboni said.

-About 20 people stuck in the canyon were rescued from the private campground above a state beach, Zaniboni said.
+About 20 people stuck in the canyon were rescued from the private campground above a state beach, officials said.

+"The water kept getting higher, and higher and higher, and then all the debris kept backing up and took out all the bridges, overflowed the bank, took out a bunch of cabins, took out a bunch of cars," Todd Martin, who works at El Capitan campground, told the Santa Maria Times.

-Five of the vehicles and part of a cabin were found on the beach, he said.
+Five of the vehicles and part of a cabin were found on the beach, officials said.

 By early afternoon more than 5 inches of rain had fallen in Refugio Pass in the Santa Ynez Mountains just to the northwest of El Capitan Canyon.